vukasinriznic/vukasinriznic/README.md

 ## 🌟 Summary

-Full-Stack Developer with hands-on experience building web applications using **Laravel**, **React**, and **Webflow**.
+Full-Stack Developer with hands-on experience building web applications using **Laravel**, **React**, **Phyton**, **PHP** and **Webflow**.
 Skilled in both front-end and back-end development, with a strong focus on clean UI, role-based systems, and delivering functional, user-friendly solutions.
 Currently finishing my degree and open to junior opportunities.

 ---